The Ultimate Guide To Spalling Bricks

 There are a number of other issues that are caused by water ingress, both on bricks that have been damaged or those that have not suffered from damage yet.
 One of the most noticeable problems that can be caused is damp and mould growth on interior walls.
 Penetrating damp is caused when water absorbs into the external wall of a property, which then transfers into the internal wall causing damp, damaged plaster and black mould growth.
 This is primarily an issue for solid wall properties, as these consists of one singular, thick wall which allows water to simply soak straight through into the house.
 Cavity wall properties are designed to have a gap between the external and internal wall to prevent these damp problems, however debris within the cavity or poorly fitted cavity wall insulation can re-create this gap, meaning even these properties can suffer from penetrating damp.

-The lesser known, but one of the most signficant, impacts of saturated exterior walls is heat loss.
+The lesser known, but one of the most significant, impacts of saturated exterior walls is heat loss.
 Damp content of just 5% can lower the insulating properties of a material by 50%.
-With 35% of heat loss occuring out of the exterior walls of a property, having saturated masonry can significantly contribute to heat loss and a higher carbon footprint.
+With 35% of heat loss occurring out of the exterior walls of a property, having saturated masonry can significantly contribute to heat loss and a higher carbon footprint.

 Can You Repair Spalling Bricks?